 Who can attend the camp?

-Transplant recipients between the ages of 5 and 16, and their siblings, are welcome to attend.
+Transplant recipients between the ages of 5 and 16, and their siblings, who reside in Gift of Life’s service area are welcome to attend.

 How will my child get to camp every day?

-You can take your child to and from the camp in Blue Bell, Pa., or you can use transportation available at two different pick-up locations.
-The two pick-up locations are: A.I. duPont Hospital for Children in Wilmington, Del., and Gift of Life Donor Program in Philadelphia, Pa.
+You can take your child to and from the camp in Lafayette Hill, Pa., or you can use transportation available at two different pick-up locations.
+The two pick-up locations are: Nemours Children’s Hospital in Wilmington, Del., and Gift of Life Donor Program in Philadelphia, Pa.
 Gift of Life will provide shuttle buses to pick up and drop off the children at these locations.

 Families will be contacted the week before camp with exact pick-up and drop-off times.